 In addition, in order to realize strengthened risk management and chemicals substance management, we are constructing a safety training system, and are conducting audits and providing guidance through the corporate chemical management division to ensure the safety of stored chemical substances, so as to further enhance our safety control system.

 Furthermore, we plan to build up our global management system as we strive to achieve the same level of risk management overseas as in Japan.

 Improving Chemical Substance Management: "Aiming for More Precise Management"

 Strict chemical controls

 At Advantest Group, we manage the chemical substances that we use by container through our chemical substance management system.
-Depending on the chemical substances management level specified under the PRTR Law, the Poisonous and Deleterious Substances Control Law, the Industrial Safety and Health Law and other laws and regulations, we establish a classification system of management ranks and set the management method according to each rank, with the aim of having a flexible system.
+Based on the chemical substances management level specified under the PRTR Law, the Poisonous and Deleterious Substances Control Law, the Industrial Safety and Health Law and other laws and regulations, we have established a classification system of management ranks and set the management method according to each rank, with the aim of having a flexible system.

 We implement training in chemical substance handling for Advantest Group employees, ensuring that employees understand how to handle particular types of chemical substances and are aware of the key points to note regarding their use.
 Management procedures are simplified for chemical substances that are less hazardous, and autonomous management is implemented with respect to commercially-available sprays, adhesives, etc.

 |4||Some chemical substances are extremely toxic or have a profound social impact, so registration with the government, etc., is necessary to handle them. |